 How Electrical Noise Can Interfere with Your Electronics Despite OnBoard Flyback Diodes

-You might have thought that placing flyback diodes in your circuit will solve all your electrical noise issues.
+You might have thought that placing flyback diodes in a relay circuit will solve all your electrical noise issues.
 That’s what I used to believe until I faced a mind boggling issue when a humidity controller that I designed was constantly resetting.
-This was despite the fact that I placed flyback diodes on every single onboard relay.
+This was despite the fact that I used every relay with a diode protection circuit.

 The humidity controller was connected to external mechanical relays that controlled industrial heating elements.
 This routine project turned into a witch hunt for the problem causing the controller to reset.
 When you have tens of similar setups showing the same symptoms, it’s easy to assume that you’ve messed up the product design.

 After hours of trying out various power supplies, cables, grounding methods and electromagnetic interference (EMI) foil, it finally dawned upon me that perhaps it was the external mechanical relays that were causing the problem.
-True to my suspicion, none of the external relays installed by the third party had any flyback diodes connected in parallel to their inductance coils.
+True to my suspicion, none of the external relays installed by the third party had a flyback diode circuit connected in parallel to their inductance coils.
 The resulting flyback voltages caused electrical interference over the connecting cable and into the humidity controller, thus causing the system reset.

-While you have little control over electrical installations performed by the third party, there is no excuse in not adhering to the best practice with flyback diodes in your PCB.
-For a start, you’ll want to make sure the forward current of the diode is larger than that of the coil.
+While you have little control over electrical installations performed by the third party, there is no excuse in not adhering to best practices with flyback diodes in your PCB.
+For a start, you’ll want to make sure the corresponding forward current of the diode is larger than that of the coil when brought into forward bias by the coil's EMF.
 Also, choose a diode that has a reverse voltage that’s higher than the coil’s voltage rating.

 The absence of a flyback diode can be your electrical nightmare.